playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-cmd-syntax/index.md

 Well, Minecraft actually has a specific command for checking preconditions and other attributes of a command before running it - the [`/execute`](https://minecraft.fandom.com/wiki/Commands/execute) command!

-This command can be used with an indefinite number of arguments, which might make it confusing to understand by reading its documentation &mdash; but this effectively means that you add any number of preconditions to this command.
+This command can be used with an indefinite number of arguments, which might make it confusing to understand by reading its documentation &mdash; but this effectively means that you can add any number of preconditions to this command.

 For example: